Which Disneyland Park Should My Family Visit?

 Image: Mickey Mouse and Kids at Disneyland Paris

 Disneyland Shanghai proves how the Disney message is translatable just about anywhere.
-This one opened on June 16th, so is just a few days old!
 It is home to the largest Disney castle on the planet- the Enchanted Storybook Castle where you can even indulge in a royal banquet!
 Get ready for the brand spanking new and exciting 6 lands: Mickey Avenue, Gardens of Imagination, Fantasyland, Adventure Isle, Treasure Cove and Tomorrowland.
 Some attractions include the Alice in Wonderland Maze, the Seven Dwarfs Mine Train, and a Fantasia Carousel.
 The TRON Lightcyle Power Run presented by Chevrolet is said to be a twisting and turning ride of your life experience.
 We expect this Disneyland will be particularly shiny, so why not make a visit whilst it is still so young??

 Image: Introducing the New Disneyland Shanghai